 Did you know?

 The expression “to cry for spilt milk” (mostly UK) or “to cry over spilled milk” (mostly US) means to worry about something that has already happened, and cannot be changed.
-It’s usually used in negative constructions, for example: “We’ve already missed the flight, so don’t waste your time crying over spilled milk, and go talk to the airlines to book a new one.”
+It’s usually used in negative constructions, for example: “We’ve already missed the flight, so don’t waste your time crying over spilled milk, and go talk to the airline to book a new one.”